jkolp/instagram-clone/README.md

 ## More about the project :

-* Advanced auto-layout and programmatic UI with Swift
+* Auto-layout and programmatic UI with Swift
 * Modified MVVM Architecture
 * Backend using Cloud Firestore
 * Register and authenticate users using FirebaseAuth